RedGrappe/Trafic_capturer_Scheduler/README.md

 you can modify line 31 and change the behavior of tcpdump and make your custom capture.

-tcpdump Must be installed, if not do if you have a Debian based system: sudo apt install tcpdump
+tcpdump Must be installed, if you dont,do on a Debian based system: sudo apt install tcpdump